eliastor/course-golang-syseng-101/unit4/README.md

 ## Servers, multiplexers, routers

-Most of the examples with implementation ща Go http servers with standard library can be reduced to code:
+Most of the examples with implementation of Go http servers with standard library can be reduced to code:

 ```go